Hero Dogs of 9/11

 Volunteer firefighters, police officers, and rescue workers from around the world rushed to the aid of New York City and Washington D.C. in the days following the terrorist attacks of September 11, 2001.
-Among these heroes were some of the four-legged variety.
-This Patriot Day, AKC Pet Insurance pays tribute to these noble dogs and their courageous handlers.
+Among these heroes were some of the four-legged variety -- dog heroes.
+This Patriot Day, we pay tribute to these noble hero dogs and their courageous handlers.

-Iconic photos of Riley being transported alone through the debris onsite have been shared thousands of times since 2001.
-This search and rescue Golden Retriever was formally trained to locate survivors of the attacks, desperately searching the World Trade Center through the nights following as part of FEMA’s Pennsylvania Task Force 1.
+Iconic photos of Riley being transported alone through the onsite debris have been shared thousands of times since 2001.
+This search and rescue Golden Retriever was formally trained to locate survivors of the attacks, desperately searching the World Trade Center as part of FEMA’s Pennsylvania Task Force 1.
 His image as a beacon of hope at Ground Zero brought motivation and comfort to the firefighters and police officers tirelessly working through the tragedy.

-Riley provided his owner, Chris Selfridge, and his nation with over 13 years of love and support.
-Riley’s passing in 2010 helped inspire a study of the long-term effects this type of rigorous search and rescue work can have on canine health.
+Riley provided his owner, Chris Selfridge, and his nation, with over 13 years of love and support.
+Riley’s passing in 2010 helped inspire a study of the long-term effects that rigorous search and rescue work can have on canine health.

-German Shepherd Apollo graduated from the NYPD Canine Special Operations Division when he was two years old.
+German Shepherd Appollo graduated from the NYPD Canine Special Operations Division when he was two years old.
 He was one of New York City’s top dogs throughout the 1990s and worked with the first NYPD K-9 Urban Search and Rescue team.
-Apollo and his handler, Peter Davis, were the first K-9 search and rescue team to answer the call on September 11, arriving at the South Tower merely 15 minutes after its collapse.
+Appollo and his handler, Peter Davis, were the first K-9 search and rescue team to answer the call on September 11, arriving at the South Tower just 15 minutes after its collapse.

-From that moment on, Apollo looked for survivors 18 hours a day for weeks on end.
-His search and rescue work earned him one of the first AKC Humane Fund Awards for Canine Excellence (ACE) in 2001 as well as the Dickin Medal, on behalf of all Patriot Day search and rescue dogs, awarded “for tireless courage in the service of humanity during the search and rescue operations in New York and Washington on and after 11 September 2001.”
+From that moment on, Appollo looked for survivors 18 hours a day for weeks on end.
+His search and rescue work earned him one of the first AKC Humane Fund Awards for Canine Excellence (ACE) in 2001, as well as the Dickin Medal on behalf of all Patriot Day search and rescue dogs, awarded “for tireless courage in the service of humanity during the search and rescue operations in New York and Washington on and after 11 September 2001.”

 Once retired, Sage became a part of the 9/11 search and rescue dog study done by the University of Pennsylvania, funded by the AKC Canine Health Foundation.
 She was also honored with the 2009 Search and Rescue Award for Canine Excellence before crossing the Rainbow Bridge in 2012 at the age of 13.